All Episodes

 The Russians are losing population.

-Their birth rate replacement level is believing their birth rate is below replacement level is the proper way to put it.
+Their birth rate replacement level is below replacement levels, the proper way to put it.

 Skip work, have sex.

-Russians celebrate Day of Conception as sporting community continues to criticize Putin's anti-gay legislation.
+Russians celebrate Day of Conception as the sporting community continues to criticize Putin's anti-gay legislation.

 That's the headline.

-Couples in the region of Ulyanovsky off in order to procreate while athletes raise concern over Russia's homophobic policies.
+Couples in the region of Ulyanovsk told to take the day off in order to procreate while athletes raise concern over Russia's homophobic policies.

 That's another thing, by the way.

-How in the world do all these people run around praising Putin when he's got this homophobic policy of anti-gay marriage and anti-gay uh participation at the Olympics and so forth.
+How in the world do all these people run around praising Putin when he's got this homophobic policy of anti-gay marriage and anti-gay participation at the Olympics and so forth?

 But in Russia, they want everybody screwing each other because they want babies born.

-And so, in the past years, this is this is the actual paragraph in the article.
+And so, in the past years, this is an actual paragraph in the article.

 In 2012, the winning pair were presented with a Jeep.